EleutherAI/DALLE-mtf/README.md

 This should download CIFAR-10, and generate some random captions to act as text inputs.

-If you want to create your own datasets, they should be formatted in a folder, with a jsonl file in the root folder containing caption data and paths to the respective images, as follows:
+Custom datasets should be formatted in a folder, with a jsonl file in the root folder containing caption data and paths to the respective images, as follows:

 ```
 Folder structure: